Leshan Sichuan, China Travel Guide

 Lunch from 11:30 AM to 2:00 PM, dinner starting AT 5:30 PM to 9:00 PM.
 Many street food stalls operate late.

-Open weekdays, usually from 9:12:00 AM to 5:00 am:00 PM.
+Open weekdays, typically from 9:12:00 AM to 5:00 am:00 PM.
 Some branches may have limited weekend hours.

-Engage with Leshan’s culture respectfully and thoughtfully.
+Engage with Leshan’s the culture with respect and thoughtfully.

 Photography is usually allowed in public areas.
 Always seek permission to photograph people, especially monks or people in rural areas, to respect privacy.